On the Embeddings of Variables in Recurrent Neural Networks for Source Code: Conclusion

 \section{Conclusion}

-In this work, we presented a new approach for processing anonymized variable names in source code with RNNs, namely dynamic embeddings.
-We showed that the using the proposed dynamic embeddings results in a higher quality in the anonymized setting and also helps to achieve higher quality in the standard setting, with full data.
+In this work, we presented dynamic embeddings, a new approach for capturing the semantics of the variables in code processing tasks.
+The proposed approach could be used in any recurrent architecture.
+We incorporated dynamic embeddings in the RNN-based models in two tasks, namely code completion and variable misuse detection, and showed that using the proposed dynamic embeddings improves quality in both full data setting and the anonymized setting, when all user-defined identifiers are removed from the data.